 Can You Treat Frozen Shoulder If I Have It In Both Arms?

-Yes.
-The OAT Procedure can be done on patients who have bilateral frozen shoulder.
-We have treated many patients with frozen shoulder in both arms at the same time.
+YES.
+The MCD Procedure can be done on patients who have bilateral frozen shoulder.
+We have performed the operation on many patients with frozen shoulder in both arms at the same time.
 The procedure takes longer and the patient qualification process is stricter.
 This is because we want to maintain our very high success rate.